sol/fancontrol/README.markdown

-> tl;dr Make sure that you understand the code before using his.
+> tl;dr Make sure that you understand the code before using this.
 Use at your
 > own risk!

 Use `sensors` or `cat /proc/acpi/ibm/thermal` to see your systems current